-Don Jackson, Professor and Interim Associate Chair of Graduate Studies Helen Rodd, Professor and Graduate Coordinator
+Asher Cutter, Professor and Associate Chair of Graduate Studies Helen Rodd, Professor and Graduate Coordinator

-On behalf of the Ecology and Evolutionary Biology Graduate Student Association (EGSA): Welcome to EEB at the University of Toronto!
+On behalf of the Ecology and Evolutionary Biology Graduate Student Association (EGSA):

+Welcome to EEB at the University of Toronto!

 As a graduate student in EEB at U of T, you are joining a community of scientists with diverse research interests and backgrounds.
 We aim to foster an environment ripe for the exchange of knowledge and ideas but also to support each other through times of hardship and stress.
-Being a graduate student will be an exciting and uniquely challenging experience for many of you, and EGSA is here to address both these facets of grad life.
-As our community adapts to new economic and post-pandemic realities, it is the EGSA's aim to serve as a pillar of support for our community, voicing any student concerns to the department faculty and acting as a conduit to other forms of assistance.
+Being a graduate student will be an exciting and uniquely challenging experience for many of you, and the EGSA is here to address both these facets of grad life.
+As the needs of our community change over time, it is the EGSA's aim to serve as a pillar of support for our community, voicing any student concerns to the department faculty and acting as a conduit to other forms of assistance while the necessary changes are being pushed forward.

 All graduate students in EEB are members of the EGSA.
 The EGSA represents students from all campuses (St. George, UTM, UTSC, and the ROM) and is a great resource for assistance with many aspects of graduate school.
-Throughout the year, the EGSA works with faculty to address matters such as departmental climate, interpersonal issues and equity, diversity and inclusion (with the EEB Wellness Committee) and graduate student mental health (with the Mental Health Committee) and connects EEB students with the graduate community at large through the Graduate Students' Union and CUPE 3902 Unit 1 (the teaching assistants' workers' union).
-We aim to keep our graduate students informed about departmental and university affairs through emails and EGSA meetings.
-We typically host several social events throughout the year, such as Halloween, winter holiday, and Darwin Day celebrations.
+Throughout the vear, the EGSA works with faculty to address matters such as departmental climate, interpersonal issues (with the EEB Allyship Network), graduate student mental health (with the Mental Health Committee), connects EEB students with the graduate community at large through the Graduate Students' Union and CUPE 3902 Unit 1 (the teaching assistants' workers' union), as well as equity, diversity, and inclusion (with the EEB Wellness Committee).
+We aim to inform our graduate students about departmental and university affairs through emails and EGSA meetings.
+The EGSA Social Representatives do a great job at hosting several events throughout the year, such as Halloween, winter holiday, and Darwin Day celebrations in addition to regular bi-weekly hangouts.
 Additionally, the Mental Health Committee runs events and workshops aimed at helping grad students navigate resources to manage their mental health and the Student Journal Club/Seminar Series hosts weekly sessions that gives graduate students the opportunity to share their research, get feedback from their peers, and engage in discussion about recent papers/current events in science.

-Be sure to virtually attend the first EGSA meeting in September and then hopefully in-person throughout the year to find out what we are up to and what's new on campus.
-If we have in-person meetings, we plan to run a Zoom session on a laptop so that anyone who would rather participate remotely can do so.
-While we will still have to adhere to important public safety guidelines, there will be many opportunities for you to contribute to and become involved in the department, even from behind a mask/face covering.
-We hope that you will enjoy your time as a graduate student in EEB as you meet friends, make professional contacts, and develop skills that you will take with you to the next stage of your career.
+We are excited to have you as a part of this community and look forward to your active involvement in it.
+Be sure to attend the first EGSA meeting on September 8th (12-1pm) to find out what we are up to and all the exciting things we've got planned for the upcoming year!
+This year our meetings will be hybrid and across the three campuses to ensure that everyone has the opportunity to participate either virtually or in-person.
+These EGSA meetings and social gatherings are a great way to contribute to and get involved in the department.
+We hope that you will enjoy your time as a graduate student in EEB as you continue to meet friends, make professional contacts, and develop skills that you will take with you to the next stage of your career.